rossf7/blog/content/post/carbon-aware-spatial-shifting-with-karmada.md

 A great example is included in the Green Software Foundation [docs](https://learn.greensoftware.foundation/carbon-awareness/#spatial-shifting) to move workloads between hemispheres as the seasons change to maximise the amount of daylight hours.

+My blog doesn't have comments but you can discuss the ideas here in this [GSF discussion](https://github.com/orgs/Green-Software-Foundation/discussions/36) on carbon aware scheduling with Kubernetes.

 #### Credits

 - Photo by [Matthew Henry](https://unsplash.com/@matthewhenry) on [Unsplash](https://unsplash.com/photos/yETqkLnhsUI).